OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/testing.md

 The following section describes a succinct way in how a simple ZeppelinOS project can be set up.
 If you already have a project set up, you may skip to the next section.

-_If you don't understand what's going on in this section, please refer to the Quickstart guides of the documentation, specifically the (Deploying your first project)[https://docs.zeppelinos.org/docs/deploying.html], (Upgrading your project)[https://docs.zeppelinos.org/docs/upgrading.html] and (Linking to EVM packages)[https://docs.zeppelinos.org/docs/linking.html] guides.
+_If you don't understand what's going on in this section, please refer to the Quickstart guides of the documentation, specifically the [Deploying your first project](https://docs.zeppelinos.org/docs/deploying.html), [Upgrading your project](https://docs.zeppelinos.org/docs/upgrading.html) and [Linking to EVM packages](https://docs.zeppelinos.org/docs/linking.html) guides.
 These guides provide detailed explanations on how a basic ZeppelinOS project works._

 Create a new project by running: